Counterfeit Goods Online

 - Be cautious when you are buying from any online seller for the first time

 - If you pay for goods online using a bank transfer, you will not be protected if there is a problem with the sale.
 Always use a credit/debit card or a secure payment service such as PayPal.

 If you have information about the sale of counterfeit goods through social media or marketplace sites, report them to Trading Standards via Advice Direct Scotland on 0808 164 6000 or online at www.consumeradvice.scot

 Check for fakes and illicit goods before you buy online

 Vistalworks have developed a new online tool which allows you to check products before you buy them and reduce the likelihood of harm.
-This technology is still in its development phase, which means it is currently restricted to a range of products on sale on eBay.
-Simply paste in an eBay listing URL here and we’ll give you an indication of whether the product appears to be legitimate or not:
+This technology is still in its development phase, which means it is currently restricted to a range of products on sale on eBay and Amazon.
+Simply paste in an eBay or Amazon listing URL here and we’ll give you an indication of whether the product appears to be legitimate or not:

 The technology gets more effective the more it is used so make sure that you test all of your potential purchases!